AndrVLDZ/crc-bot/README.md

 ## About

 Telegram bot with a currency converter with a built-in calculator and monitoring of exchange rates for the QIWI Wallet.
-Exchange rates are updated every minute via QIWI API.
+Exchange rates are updated every minute via a request to QIWI API.

 See running bot: [@QIWI_CRC_bot](https://t.me/QIWI_CRC_bot "QIWI Converter Rate Calculator")